aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Max distance
      - The maximum allowed distance between neighbouring localisations of a track.
 Use this to filter tracks where the molecule jumps location between successive time points.

+   * - Max trace length
+     - The maximum length of tracks.
+Used to truncate the residence time histogram.

+   * - Min bin count
+     - The minimum histogram bin count.
+The tail of the histogram is truncated to the first bin above this threshold.

    * - Apparent residence time
      - The apparent residence time (due to imaging limitations).
 Used to correct the observed residence time.